nhsuk/dct.crc.cms/README.md

 - Create a merge request on Azure Dev.
 You can do so using Web UI by loggin into https://dev.azure.com/nhsuk/_git/dct.oneyou-cms/pullrequests.

 - Once approved by your peer merge.
-Either merge it from web UI or rebase your branch into master from dev environment:
+Either merge it from web UI or rebase your branch into main from dev environment:

 ```
-git checkout master
+git checkout main
 ```

 ```